 Whereas we all agree that content is more important than aesthetics, presenting your nomination in a neat, organized package makes it easier for the Awards Committee members to evaluate the information in the package.
-We suggest that you organize all material in one or two three-ring binders, with a table of contents and, if possible, labeled dividers.
+We suggest that you organize all material in one PDF file (although multiple files are okay if a single file is too large to email), with a table of contents referring to pages within the file.

-When a nomination calls for a substantial amount of supporting material (e.g., books, manuscripts, videos, etc.), we suggest you reduce that material to a manageable quantity by including just the highlights—photocopied chapters from books, relevant pages of manuscripts, a montage of video clips, etc.—and, where possible, put the material in binders.
+When a nomination calls for a substantial amount of supporting material (e.g., books, manuscripts, videos, etc.), we suggest you reduce that material to a manageable quantity by including just the highlights—scanned chapters from books, relevant pages of manuscripts, a montage of video clips, etc.

 Similarly, when a nomination calls for a substantial amount of supporting material, it would be helpful if that material were presented in a hierarchical order, with the most impressive items highlighted first, and less important items subordinate to those.